wellspringcp/wellspring/03-treasury-and-taxation/03-taxation.md

 ## Basics

+### Valid forms of taxation
 `WS` only allows the levying of taxes directly on owners of natureses because in taxing natures owners, one taxes all indepagents who live off that natures.
 No other form of taxation is allowed.
-In addition, as an explicit addendum, no forms of excise or internal checkpoint tax on freight or trade shall be allowed.
+In addition, as an explicit addendum, no forms of excise or internal checkpoint tax on freight or trade shall be levied.

+All taxes on wealth instead of income shall be **unenforceable**.

+### Upper limit on taxation

 No landlord shall be taxed more heavily than at 10% of the income generated per unit of his natureses.
 All taxation exceeding this shall be **unenforceable**.

-All taxes on wealth instead of income shall be **unenforceable**.

 ## Incentives via tax discounts